Why Is My DOT Number Not Authorized?

 How Does a USDOT Number Get Deactivated?

 So you're wondering how a USDOT number gets deactivated?
 It's actually pretty straightforward.
-When an entity ceases to operate as an interstate carrier, its USDOT number will be deactivated by the FMCSA.
+When an entity ceases to operate as an interstate carrier, its USDOT number will be halted by the FMCSA.
 This means that they'll no longer have access to services like the federal safety rating system and other benefits of having a valid USDOT number.
 Check ot How to Prepare for a Compliance DOT Audit.

 What Is Suspended Operating Authority?

-Suspended operating authority is a serious issue that many trucking companies and drivers face due to various violations.
-It means the FMCSA has suspended the company or driver’s ability to operate motor vehicles in interstate commerce for an indefinite period of time.
-This can be caused by failure to comply with certain regulations, such as drug/alcohol testing, failing inspections, or even other major safety violations.
+It means the FMCSA has suspended the company or driver’s ability to operate motor vehicles in interstate commerce for an indefinite period.
+This can be caused by failure to comply with specific regulations, such as drug/alcohol testing, failing inspections, or even other major safety violations.

-If you're a driver or small trucking company, this could mean big trouble!
-Not only will it cost you money to try and reinstate your license, but it could also cause lasting damage to your reputation as a professional driver.
+you money to try and reinstate your license, but it could also cause lasting damage to your reputation as a professional driver.
 So if you find yourself facing this problem, don't wait.
-Get it taken care of right away so that you can still make money in trucking.
-Must Visit the Link.
+Get it taken care of immediately so you can still make money in trucking.
+You must Visit the Link.

 Can Carriers Operate with Deactivated DOT Numbers?